Why the Wine World Loves Riesling

 Where Riesling is Happiest

 Many grape varieties have their climate preferences, and Riesling is no different.
-It tends to present its best self in cool climates where it ripens slowly, facilitating interesting floral and fruit flavors, such as ripe or tart peaches, fresh squeezed citrus, and a distinct mineral character.
+It presents its best self in cool climates where ripening happens slowly, facilitating interesting floral and fruit flavors, such as ripe or tart peaches, fresh squeezed citrus, and a distinct mineral character.
 In warmer climates, Riesling can ripen too quickly, resulting in weak and flabby-tasting flavors that all but cancel out the grape’s magical vibrant acidity.

 A third of all of Germany's Riesling grows in the Mosel but the Pfalz also grows a substantial quantity, making a much richer wine that often conveys notes of exotic fruits.
 The Rheingau showcases a steely and lemony, sometimes mineral-scented, profile.
 The Nahe offers the raciness of the Mosel combined with the fruit and texture of the Pfalz.

 Austria’s Wachau region rivals the Mosel for the purity of its Rieslings, with the Kamptal and Kremstal regions also making strong examples.
 A slightly warmer climate gives the wines here more body and texture, but they still maintain that wonderful palate-cleansing freshness and terroir-driven character.

 In Alsace, the best Rieslings are dry and mineral, with a robust structure and more textural mouthfeel.
 Distinct aromas and flavors of lemon citrus and white peach, along with a delicate floral character, tend to dominate.